Other projects

 “Incoherent but Reasonable: A Defense of Truth-Abstinence in Political Liberalism (Social Theory and Practice) — Wes Siscoe and I defend Rawls from several critics (from David Estlund, Joshua Cohen, and Joseph Raz) that claim he cannot coherently abstain from using the concept of truth when defending his version of liberalism.
 These critics err, we argue, by missing one of Rawls’s most crucial moves: replacing the theoretical criterion of correctness (viz. truth) with the practical criterion of correctness (viz. reasonableness).
 The practical criterion, as Rawls shows, is more suitable to a liberal democratic political project than is the theoretical one.

-“Does Miscommunication Mitigate the Upshot of Diversity?” (revise and resubmit) — Employing an agent-based model, Keith Hankins, Ryan Muldoon, and I find that the benefits of diversity in complex problem-solving situations can withstand substantial miscommunication errors, but only with the right institutional background.
+“Does Miscommunication Mitigate the Upshot of Diversity?”
+(PLOS ONE) — Employing an agent-based model, Keith Hankins, Ryan Muldoon, and I find that the benefits of diversity in complex problem-solving situations can withstand substantial miscommunication errors, but only with the right institutional background.